AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

             - (Though sometimes it grips *too* much.
 It can pull chunks out of glass or pull texture off of beds if too much is used.
 Less is more!)
         - It doesn't leave sticky residue (it does leave some slight whitish coloring though, which can be easily cleaned with IPA)
         - It lasts a long time between applications.
-        - It releases when cooled.
+        - It (usually) releases when cooled, assuming you didn't use too much.

 ## Smooth PEI